HARBOR MAINTENANCE FUNDING

 The Great Lakes include 20 percent of the world’s surface freshwater and host a diverse ecosystem of aquatic and terrestrial life.
 Launched in 2010, the Great Lakes Restoration Initiative (GLRI) was created to restore and maintain the chemical, physical and biological integrity of the Great Lakes Basin ecosystem.
 The GLRI seeks to replace earlier piecemeal approaches to ecosystem restoration with a single comprehensive program.
 The Environmental Protection Agency (EPA) leads and administers the restoration initiative and partners with multiple federal agencies to carry out restoration projects.

-Since 2010, Congress has appropriated $2.8 billion to support the program’s initiatives throughout the Great Lakes region.
-Unfortunately, the FY2020 budget request proposes to shrink the program to a mere $30 million.
-As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to reject the Administration’s proposal and include $300 million in the EPA’s FY2020 budget.
+Since 2010, Congress has appropriated $3.48 billion to support the program’s initiatives throughout the Great Lakes region.
+As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to approve the Administration’s budget request of $320 million in the EPA’s FY2021 budget.

 GREAT LAKES PILOTAGE